Scalable multiphoton generation from cavity-synchronized single-photon sources: Conclusions and Outlook

 \section{Conclusions and Outlook}

-In this work, we propose a scalable design for \jj{generating efficiently a large number of synchronized, independent and indistinguishable photons propagating over independent channels}.
+In this work, we propose a scalable design for \jj{generating efficiently a large number of synchronized, independent, and indistinguishable photons propagating over independent channels}.
 The \jj{synchronization is provided by a strongly driven resonator in the {\it bad} cavity and weak-coupling limits.
-The resonator allows for a simultaneous and robust control of all emitters, which deposit photon into individual waveguides, at a high rate and with a high collection efficiency.
-Although our scheme can be implemented in cavity QED and nanophotonic platforms \cite{welte_photon-mediated_2018,casabone_enhanced_2015,araneda_interference_2018,reitz_coherence_2013,lodahl_interfacing_2015,anton_interfacing_2019,ellis_independent_2018,goban_superradiance_2015}, we have discussed a particularly efficient superconducting circuits implementation, with microwave resonators, superconducting qubits and microwave transmission lines} \cite{pechal_microwave-controlled_2014,zhou_tunable_2020,wang_controllable_2020,barends_coherent_2013,caldwell_parametrically_2018,mckay_three-qubit_2019,andersen_repeated_2020,dassonneville_fast_2020}.
+The resonator allows for a simultaneous and robust control of all emitters, which deposit photons into individual waveguides, at a high rate and with a high collection efficiency.
+Although our scheme can be implemented in cavity QED and nanophotonic platforms \cite{welte_photon-mediated_2018,casabone_enhanced_2015,araneda_interference_2018,reitz_coherence_2013,lodahl_interfacing_2015,anton_interfacing_2019,ellis_independent_2018}, we have discussed an efficient} \changeByMing{circuit QED implementation, \cite{pechal_microwave-controlled_2014,zhou_tunable_2020,wang_controllable_2020,barends_coherent_2013,caldwell_parametrically_2018}, where the cavity synchronization mechanism is especially useful to reduce overhead with the number of independent controls \cite{tamate_toward_2022}}.

-The only intrinsic limitation for the scalability of the \tomas{synchronized multiphoton device} are the cavity-mediated interactions and collective decay, which can create correlations between SPSs and the emitted photons.
-Nevertheless, for state-of-the-art circuit QED parameters, we show that these correlations are strongly suppressed on the timescale of photon emission, and that they only induce a nearly negligible quadratic \tomas{demultiplexing} error $D_N\approx \epsilon N(N-1)$ with $\epsilon\sim 10^{-8}-10^{-6}$.
-Remarkably, this allows for the synchronization of up to hundreds of nearly independent single-photons, even in the presence of decoherence and disorder.
+The only intrinsic limitations for the scalability of the \tomas{synchronized multiphoton device} are the cavity-mediated interactions and collective decay, which can create correlations between SPSs and the emitted photons.
+Nevertheless, we show that these correlations are strongly suppressed on the timescale of photon emission and that they only induce a nearly negligible quadratic \tomas{demultiplexing} error $D_N\approx \epsilon N(N-1)$ with $\epsilon\sim \tomram{10^{-4}-10^{-5}}$ \changeByMing{for state-of-the-art circuit-QED parameters}.
+Remarkably, this allows for the synchronization of up to hundreds of nearly independent single-photons, even in the presence of decoherence, disorder, \changeByMing{and multi-mode cavity effects}.